How to Remind a Client to Pay (Without Ruining the Relationship)

 Why following up feels uncomfortable

 Asking for money can feel like you are being pushy or implying the client is dishonest.
-In reality, most overdue invoices are late because of distraction, not bad faith — a busy client who genuinely forgot, or a payment that is stuck in an approval queue.
+In reality, most overdue invoices are late because of distraction, not bad faith — a busy client who genuinely forgot, a payment stuck in an approval queue, or an invoice that landed in the junk folder.

 A professional, matter-of-fact reminder is not rude.
 It is expected.
 Clients who regularly work with service businesses know invoices come with follow-ups.
-The discomfort is usually one-sided.
+The discomfort is usually one-sided — and the longer you wait, the more awkward it gets, not less.

 When to send each reminder